President of the United States: Pension and other benefits

 The pension has increased numerous times with congressional approval.
 Retired presidents receive a pension based on the salary of the current administration's cabinet secretaries, which was $199,700 per year in 2012.
 Former presidents who served in Congress may also collect congressional pensions.
 The act also provides former presidents with travel funds and franking privileges.

 Prior to 1997, all former presidents, their spouses, and their children until age 16 were protected by the Secret Service until the president's death.
 In 1997, Congress passed legislation limiting Secret Service protection to no more than 10 years from the date a president leaves office.
 On January 10, 2013, President Obama signed legislation reinstating lifetime Secret Service protection for him, George W. Bush, and all subsequent presidents.
 A first spouse who remarries is no longer eligible for Secret Service protection.

+Writing

+Since the publication of Ulysses S. Grant's Personal Memoirs in 1885, most presidents, including every president who survived to the end of their term from Calvin Coolidge to Barack Obama, has written at least one autobiography.
+These autobiographies serve two purposes: to ensure the First Family's financial security (Clinton made over $30 million from writing two books), but also to defend or rehabilitate presidential legacies.

-Presidential libraries
+Presidential libraries and historic sites

+The homes where U.S. presidents were born, lived or vacationed have frequently been preserved as house museums and listed as National Historic Sites or on U.S. National Register of Historic Places.

 Every president since Herbert Hoover has created a repository known as a presidential library for preserving and making available his papers, records, and other documents and materials.
 Completed libraries are deeded to and maintained by the National Archives and Records Administration (NARA); the initial funding for building and equipping each library must come from private, non-federal sources.
 There are currently thirteen presidential libraries in the NARA system.
-There are also presidential libraries maintained by state governments and private foundations and Universities of Higher Education, such as:
+There are also presidential libraries maintained by state governments and private foundations and Universities of Higher Education, including: